-Mr. Tyler has 35 years of experience in multiple industries including executive roles in IT, finance and operations.
-Before joining Gartner, Mr. Tyler's career as a global business executive included two roles as CIO where he developed and delivered major business transformation initiatives.
-Prior to joining the Research team, he worked for 9 years as Vice President and Executive Partner in Gartner's Executive Program providing comprehensive advice and guidance to CIOs and business leaders on every element of the mission of IT and the job of the executive in achieving business value with information and technology.
+Prior to joining Gartner in 2008, Mr. Tyler accumulated 28 years of experience in multiple industries with executive roles in finance and operations and as CIO in multiple firms where he developed and delivered major business transformation initiatives.
+Prior to joining the CIO Research team in 2017, Mr. Tyler was a Vice President and Executive Partner in Gartner's Executive Program providing comprehensive advice and guidance to CIOs and business leaders on every element of the mission of IT and the job of the executive in achieving business value with Information and Technology.

 Chief Information Officer